ceva24/havenplanner/docs/README.md

 -   See all character ability cards, mark unlocked ones and select augments
 -   Show selected perks and the resulting attack modifier deck composition
 -   Locked characters and items
+-   Forgotten Circles, Jaws of the Lion, Crimson Scales and Frosthaven

 ## 💻 Development